polterguy/phosphorusfive/README.md

 ctx.Raise ("foo", node);
 ```

-then from inside of your Active Event, you can either extract arguments passed in
+then from inside your Active Event, you can either extract arguments passed in
 to your method, or return arguments, by modifying and retrieving values from your
 Node, which is actually a tree structure, capable of passing in any type of argument
 you wish